ob1techno/valvs/README.md

 - [E-Switch](https://www.snapeda.com/parts/100SP1T1B4M2QE/E-Switch/view-part/)

 ### Parts/Construction
 I selected parts for this module based on several factors; what I had in stock already, parts I am familiar with and like to use, availability, etc. This means it may not be the easiest module for some to build.
 For example, I've used 0603 passives, where I could probably have fit a larger size, or used through-hole components.
 I made this decision because I have a large stock of 0603 passives and I personally prefer SMT to THT.
 That said, I don't think this is a difficult build.
 I've built a few of them and it's a relatively low part count per VCA, so quite quick to put together.
-The surface mount components used make this suitable for SMD fabrication/assembly services.
+The surface mount components used also make this suitable for SMD fabrication/assembly services, which I have used successfully on my latest builds.

 The construction should all be self explanatory as it's just a single board.
 Parts go on the side where their silkscreen is (although if you used particularly tall film box caps, you might need to move them to the back).